MysticEye17/markov-regime/README.md

 ## Notes

 This is research tooling, not financial advice.
-Backtests are historical and not forward-looking.